warrendeleon/rn-warrendeleon/docs/planning/stories/US-017-work-experience-screen-display.md

 ## User Story

-**As a** portfolio visitor (recruiter, potential client, or colleague) **I want** to view a comprehensive list of work experience with company logos and employment details **So that** I can quickly assess professional background, career progression, and company associations
+**As a** portfolio visitor (recruiter, potential client, or colleague) **I want** to view a full list of work experience with company logos and employment details **So that** I can quickly assess professional background, career progression, and company associations

 ---